Ready to take your swim workout to the next level? Here’s your guide to the best waterproof fitness trackers for swimming.

 Waterproof trackers for swimmers took a big leap forward in 2019 with the world’s first smart swim goggles, the FORM Swim Goggles.

-In terms of wow factor, functionality, and accuracy, you can’t beat the FORM goggles with their heads-up display.
+In terms of wow factor, functionality, and accuracy, you can’t beat the FORM goggles with their heads-up display and real-time swim workout metrics.

 Yup, your splits, overall time, pace, stroke rate, heart rate, whatever metrics you choose, unspool right in front of your eyes as you swim.

-The FORM Swim Goggles are compatible with the Polar OH1 and OH+1 heart rate monitors (my top pic for heart rate monitors for swimmers, by the way), which makes this combo every swimmer’s dream data collection tool.
+The FORM Swim Goggles are compatible with the Polar OH1 and OH+1 heart rate monitors, which makes this combo every swimmer’s dream data collection tool.

-Is it distracting, swimming with the data right there?
+Is it distracting to swim with the data right there?
 Yes.
 It can be.
-You do get used to it though.
+You do get used to it, though.

 Took me a handful of sessions to habituate to the rolling data in front of my eye.
 The first lap I swam with them I nearly rolled into the wall because I was mesmerized by the display.